brennanhfredericks/network-monitor-client/README.md

     - use interface addresses as identifier when posting data to server
     - could use sub classing for service trait
     - need to investigate unpacking 802.2 packet, might be wrong, check commet at code

+    - could implement protocols and register them (in a dictionary for lookup), would then avoid the need manually specify protocol look up tables and easily expandable